rikiyay/covid19/README.md

 - Social distancing works for flattening the curve.
 - If we quit social distancing too early, we could see a resurgence.
-- Lightswich method could potentially reduce the total social distancing period.
+- Lightswich method could potentially help reduce the total social distancing period.

 ![](concats/concat_overlayed_all.png)

 Note:
-- These simulations are vastly oversimplified and should not be readily applied to COVID-19 decision making.
+- This simulation is vastly oversimplified and should not be readily applied to COVID-19 decision making.
 - Initial state is randomly initialized on each run, therefore the simulation result varies.

 ---